Introduction

 NBA Sacramento Kings — Royalty Pass

-The Sacramento Kings offer a masterclass in how a professional sports organization can use gamification to drive fan loyalty.
-Their Royalty Pass is built into the team’s mobile app and allows fans to track their progress through various challenges.
+The Sacramento Kings offer a masterclass in gamification.
+Their Royalty Pass is built into the team’s mobile app and allows fans to track their progress through various challenges, such as scanning QR codes to "check in" at the arena.
+These points can then be exchanged for merchandise discounts or on-court experiences.

 U.S. Soccer — Insiders

-- Key Lesson: Don't be afraid of paid tiers.
-For your most dedicated customers, the value of exclusive access and convenience often outweighs the cost of a yearly membership fee.
+• Key Lesson: Don't be afraid of paid tiers.
+For your most dedicated customers, the value of exclusive access often outweighs the cost of a yearly membership fee.

 The North Face — XPLR Pass